 In a set of detailed guidelines, the ministry advised people vulnerable to coronaviruses like the elderly, pregnant women, and passengers battling health issues to avoid air travel until the pandemic abates.
 People residing in containment zones will not be allowed to travel.

 All passengers will have to provide their medical details through the Aarogya Setu app or by filling up a self-declaration form.
 They will have to go for web check-in as physical check-in counters at airports will not operate.

-The rules include no meals on board, mandatory temperature checks for all passengers and allowing only one check-in bag for each passenger.
-People who were tested positive for COVID-19 will not be allowed to travel.
+The rules include no meals on board, mandatory temperature checks for all passengers, and allowing only one check-in bag for each passenger.
+People who tested positive for COVID-19 will not be allowed to travel.
 All the passengers will have to wear masks while entering the airports and thereafter.

 Passengers will have to report to airports two hours before flights are scheduled to depart and they will have to strictly follow social distancing rules.

 The government’s decision to allow domestic air travel comes days after the government relaxed norms allowing economic activities to resume in a bid to revive the economy that has been hit hard by the coronavirus lockdown.

 Operations of all scheduled commercial passenger flights were suspended on March 25 when the nationwide lockdown to combat the coronavirus pandemic came into force.

 “All stakeholders such as airlines, and airports have cooperated.
 So we took the decision to resume flights from May 25,” Civil Aviation Minister Hardeep Singh Puri said addressing a press conference.